Investing

 However, if you withdraw money from an investment bond before the 10 year mark, you’ll need to declare the earnings in your tax return proportionate to the time of withdrawal (see table below).

-If an investor has held an investment bond for 10 years or more, earnings do not need to be declared as part of their assessable income with no additional personal or capital gains tax applicable – i.e. it becomes tax exempt.
+If an investor has held an investment bond for 10 years or more, earnings do not need to be declared as part of their assessable income with no additional personal or capital gains tax applicable – meaning it becomes tax exempt.

-While investment bonds have certain tax advantages, the after-tax returns of investment bonds have been poor in comparison to ETFs.
+While investment bonds have certain tax advantages, the after-tax returns of investment bonds have historically been poor in comparison to ETFs.
 Find out more about whether you should choose investment bonds.

 Australian company shares that pay dividends

-If you’ve ever bought shares before you may have heard of ‘franked’ dividends.
+If you’ve ever bought shares before, you may have heard of ‘franked’ dividends.
 A franked dividend is one that gives rise to a franking credit (also known as an imputation credit).

 When an Australian company makes a profit and distributes dividends to investors, franking credits can reduce the tax paid on company dividends.
 This can lead to a tax refund, depending on your marginal tax rate.
 (Note that some shares don’t give rise to franking credits, such as international shares).